 Having only two pedals offers many advantages.
 It's almost impossible to stall the engine with this configuration, and an automatic car tends to be smoother and more comfortable to drive than a stick-shift, especially in stop-and-go traffic.
 An automatic typically requires less maintenance than a manual as well, though that can vary from model to model.
-Finally, a dual-clutch automatic transmission often shifts gears in mere milliseconds for greater performance and efficiency.Basic Transmission Repair
+Finally, a dual-clutch automatic gearbox often shifts gears in mere milliseconds for greater performance and efficiency.Basic Transmission Repair

 The transmission is one of the most complicated mechanical systems in your car.
 But there are some basics of transmission repair that all car owners really should be aware of.

 - Checking for low transmission fluid — This should be the first thing you look at.
 A low level of transmission fluid is the cause of the vast majority of transmission problems.